 \subsection{Valley-degenerate QBT}

 ~ As $\hat{H}^{\rm BLG}_0$ in Eq.~\eqref{hamil-BLG} is a sixteen-dimensional Hermitian operator, we initiate the discussion on competing phases in valley-degenerate QBT systems by asking the following question.
-What is the maximal number of $q$, so that for $p \geq 0$ the dimensionality of the real representation is \emph{sixteen}, and mutually anticommuting $p+q$ matrices satisfy a $C(p,q)$, what is the maximal value of $q$ in the set of all possible $p \geq 0$?
+For sixteen-dimensional real and mutually anticommuting matrices closing a Clifford algebra $C(p,q)$, what is the maximal value of $q$ in the set of all possible $p \geq 0$?
 The answer is \emph{eight}.
 They constitute $C(0,8)$ Clifford algebra~\cite{roy-classification}.
 Two of them can be used to define the noninteracting Hamiltonian in terms of the imaginary matrices $\Gamma_1$ and $\Gamma_2$.
 The remaining six matrices are the mutually anticommuting mass matrices $M_j$ with $j=1,\cdots,6$.
 Altogether one can construct 28 imaginary mass matrices in valley-degenerate QBT systems, see Table~\ref{tab-3}.
-Among these 28 mass matrices, there exists one imaginary mass, namely $i \Gamma_1 \Gamma_2$, which anticommutes with the noninteracting Hamiltonian, but commutes with rest of the masses.
+Among these 28 mass matrices, there exists one imaginary mass, namely $i \Gamma_1 \Gamma_2$, which anticommutes with the noninteracting Hamiltonian, but commutes with rest of the 27 masses.
 It is identified as the QAHI, and does not play any role in the forthcoming discussion on competing orders near the core of topological defects, captured in terms of mutually anticommuting masses.